Betty Batoul: Professional career

 After several professional experiences in the secretariat (Fromagerie de Maredsous) and the Computer Center and Bible [archive], banks (Crédit Général, Nagelmaeckers), automotive expertise (Bureau Legrand and Cetex), consultancy (Temafield), in August 1999 she joined the Alstom Transport group (Charleroi) in the signaling department as assistant to the Vice President of the Railways.

 At the same time, she resumed her studies in the evening classes.
 After having successfully graduated in management information technology (Aumôniers du Travail, Charleroi, 2001–2004), she obtained a Special License in Taxation (University of Mons, 2009).

-Thanks to her studies, but also her will to prove that we can rebuild despite an unfavorable past, her professional career would flourish.
 She was appointed to the position of Cost & Planning Manager in 2004 and worked on national and international railway in which the ERTMS (European Rail Traffic Management System) was offered.

 In 2007, she fulfilled her first internal auditor mission in the different Alstom sites for the Impact project.

 In 2008, she was appointed to the position of Bid manager and took charge of complete offers such as the TBL (Transmission balise-locomotive) market for SNCB (National Railway Company of Belgium) or the Charleroi Metro for TEC (Public transport).
 She also participated in international offers such as the high-speed line between Rabat and Casa for the ONCF, the rail link between the holy cities in Saudi Arabia or the maintenance contract for SBB (Swiss Federal Railways).

 In 2010, she created the editions "Un coquelicot en Hiver" to publish and circulate her testimony but also other stories of hope and practical guides whose objective is to share experiences.

 In 2014, she obtained a life coach diploma and started in the animation of workshops developing self-confidence.

 In 2016, for her project management skills and volunteering experience, she engaged with the Belgian Red Cross to ensure the merging the two entities in the Namur region.
 This was a successful mission, during which she also obtained a First aid certificate.

 In 2020, after having passed the Administrative Assistant exams, she was hired by the city of Wallonia Public Services.